nyc-crh/site/content/gallery/teachers-demonstration.md

 - Who is involved in deciding who teaches at your school?
 Who do you think should be involved in deciding who teaches at your school?
 What are the pros and cons of these approaches?
 - What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
 Why do you think the NYPD was recording this footage?
 How does that affect what we can learn from it?
 ---

-{{< in-progress >}}

-Ocean Hill-Brownsville, a Black and Puerto Rican community in Brooklyn, was one of the three community control districts in New York City.
+Ocean Hill-Brownsville, a Black and Puerto Rican community in Brooklyn, was one of the three community control demonstration districts in New York City.
 In the spring of 1968, the district’s governing board decided to fire 19 white teachers.
 Those teachers were affiliated with the United Federation of Teachers (UFT).
 The local community board and parents believed the union and its members were actively working against the community-control experiment that they had recently achieved.
 The UFT argued that the local board did not have the authority to fire those teachers.
 The UFT called a strike at the start of the next school year.[^1]

 The strike reached not just Ocean Hill-Brownsville schools, but all New York City public schools.
 It shut down nearly all of the city’s schools for more than a month, creating great difficulties for families with children.[^2] However, some schools in community control districts and majority Black and Latinx areas stayed open, as some teachers chose to support community control.